jeneralmcg/jeneralmcg/README.md

 🤝 My goal is to help companies make decisions based on the intersection of their data with consumer choices, marketing campaigns, and people + talent operations.

-☑️ With a BS in Business Administration with concentrations in Marketing and Accounting, I am able to distill technical material into actionable insights for key enterprise stakeholders.
+☑️ With a B.S. in Business Administration with concentrations in Marketing and Accounting, I am able to distill technical material into actionable insights for key enterprise stakeholders.

 My skillset includes: